usmanmehmood55/c_ingestify/README.md

 3. Writes the relative file path before writing the file contents.
 4. Has Git-like ignore functionality so user can ignore non-code files like build artifacts, images, etc.

+The .NET version can be found here: [Ingestify](https://github.com/usmanmehmood55/Ingestify)

 And while .NET provides exceptionally easy ways to manage files, paths, strings etc, and also has a library that implements all of the git ignore functionality, implementing the same in C is very difficult (for someone like me).